datareel/datareel/load_balancer/ssl_bridge/README.txt

 * Building and installing from source
 * Setting up the SSL bridge service
 * SSL certificates
+* Self-signed SSL certificates
 * SSL encryption protocol
-* Self-signed SSL certificates
 * Remaining work on this project
 * Support and Bug Tracking

 Overview
 --------
-The DRLB SSL bridge is used to decrypt incoming SSL traffic on TCP port 443 and send encrypted or unencrypted traffic to backend web servers.
+The DRLB SSL bridge is used to decrypt incoming SSL traffic on TCP port 443 and send encrypted or unencrypted traffic to back-end web servers.

 Load balancing SSL connections cannot forward IP address information HTTP headers unless the SSL traffic is decrypted and re-encrypted with the connection information inserted into the HTTP headers.
-The DRLB SSL bridge has options to load balance front end connections as an HTTPS server and distribute web traffic to backend HTTP or HTTPS servers.
+The DRLB SSL bridge has options to load balance front-end connections as an HTTPS server and distribute web traffic to back-end HTTP or HTTPS servers.

-Decrypting front-end SSL traffic and re-encrypting allows you to forward IP address information to backend HTTPS servers.
+Decrypting front-end SSL traffic and re-encrypting allows you to forward IP address information to back-end HTTPS servers.
 Both the front-end and back-end web traffing remains encrypted during transport.